 The deepest parts of the world’s ocean feature ecosystems found nowhere else on Earth.
-They provide habitats for multitudes of species, many yet to be named.
-In these vast, lightless regions are also found deposits of valuable minerals in rich concentrations.
-Deep sea extraction technologies may soon develop to the point where exploration of seabed minerals can give way to active exploitation.
+They provide habitat for multitudes of species, many yet to be named.
+These vast, lightless regions also possess deposits of valuable minerals in rich concentrations.
+Deep-sea extraction technologies may soon develop to the point where exploration of seabed minerals can give way to active exploitation.

-The International Seabed Authority (ISA) is charged with formulating and enforcing rules for all seabed mining that takes place in areas beyond national jurisdiction.
+The International Seabed Authority (ISA) is charged with formulating and enforcing rules for all seabed mining that takes place in waters beyond national jurisdictions.
 These rules are now under development.
-Environmental regulations, liability and financial rules, oversight, and enforcement protocols all must be written and approved within three to five years.
+Environmental regulations, liability and financial rules, and oversight and enforcement protocols all must be written and approved within three to five years.

 The legal foundations

-- United Nations convention.
-The constitutional document governing mineral exploitation on the 60 percent of the world seabed that lies beyond national jurisdictions is the U.N.
-Convention on the Law of the Sea (UNCLOS), also known as the Law of the Sea Treaty.
+- The United Nations Convention on the Law of the Sea (UNCLOS).
+Also known as the Law of the Sea Treaty, UNCLOS is the constitutional document governing mineral exploitation on the roughly 60 percent of the world seabed that lies beyond national jurisdictions.
 UNCLOS took effect in 1994 upon passage of key enabling amendments designed to spur commercial mining.
-One of the distinguishing features of UNCLOS is its declaration that the international seabed must be considered “the common heritage of mankind” and that mining operations should be conducted to reflect that fact.
-The definition and monetization of “common heritage” present a significant challenge to the ISA and its commercial contractors.
+One of the distinguishing features of UNCLOS is its declaration that the international seabed and its mineral resources are “the common heritage of mankind” and that mining operations and other activities there should be conducted “for the benefit of all mankind.”

 - The Area.
-The seabed beyond the exclusive economic zones (EEZs) of individual countries is known as the Area.
-Coastal nations can monopolize economic activity only within their EEZs, which extend no more than 200 nautical miles beyond national shores.
-The ISA is solely responsible for regulating seabed mining in the Area.
-But UNCLOS also requires state parties to govern any seabed mining within their EEZs with national regulations that conform to the environmental standards mandated by the treaty
+The seabed beyond the national jurisdiction of individual countries is known as the Area.
+Coastal nations can control economic activity only within the boundaries of their national jurisdictions as determined by UNCLOS.
+The ISA is the international organization tasked with regulating seabed mining in the Area.
+But UNCLOS also requires state parties to govern any seabed mining within their national jurisdictions in conformity with international rules, regulations, and standards.

 - International Seabed Authority (ISA).
-The ISA is the U.N. body invested by UNCLOS with broad powers to establish the conditions under which UNCLOS Member States can explore and exploit the mineral resources found along the Area’s seabed floor.
+The ISA is the international organization established by UNCLOS to manage activities in the Area.
+The ISA is tasked with establishing and enforcing the regulations under which UNCLOS member states can explore and exploit the Area’s mineral resources.
+A key element of the ISA’s responsibilities under UNCLOS is to “protect the marine environment from harmful effects” that may arise from mining activities.
 The ultimate authority of the ISA is its Assembly, which elects members of the ISA Council, an executive body that considers agenda items for final disposition by the Assembly.
-Many of the matters under consideration by the council come as reports and recommendations by the Legal and Technical Commission (LTC), the ISA’s expert advisory body.
-All three bodies convene during the ISA annual meeting each summer at the organization’s headquarters in Kingston, Jamaica.
-Day-to-day activities of the authority are managed by the ISA Secretary-General.
+Many of the matters under consideration by the ISA come as reports and recommendations from the Legal and Technical Commission and the Finance Committee, the ISA’s expert advisory bodies.
+All four bodies convene each year at the organization’s headquarters in Kingston, Jamaica.
+Day-to-day activities of the ISA are managed by the ISA Secretary-General.

 - Mining Code.
-The ISA uses the term Mining Code to denote “the whole of the comprehensive set of rules, regulations and procedures issued by the ISA to regulate prospecting, exploration and exploitation of marine minerals in the Area.”
-Currently under development, the Mining Code will cover all environmental, financial, reporting, and regulatory obligations incurred by contractors and the ISA itself.
-No mineral exploitation can occur until all elements of the Mining Code are finalized.
-One key element is the set of environmental protection regulations that will govern all exploitation contracts.
-The ISA published an official Discussion Paper in January 2017 to prompt and inform stakeholder comments on the development of an environmental rulebook.
+The ISA uses the term Mining Code to denote “the whole of the comprehensive set of rules, regulations, and procedures issued by the ISA to regulate prospecting, exploration, and exploitation of marine minerals in the Area.”
+The ISA Mining Code is currently under development.
+It will cover environmental, financial, reporting, and regulatory obligations incurred by contractors and the ISA itself.

-Hopes for the exploitation of seabed minerals rely on the fact that valuable substances can exist in greater concentrations on the ocean floor than in many terrestrial sites.
-These sought-after commodities include gold, copper, manganese, nickel, lead, cobalt, lithium, titanium, platinum, and zinc.
-The ISA has signed exploration contracts for investigating three sources of these minerals:
+Plans for the exploitation of seabed minerals rely on the fact that some valuable substances can be found in greater concentrations in certain areas of the ocean floor than in most terrestrial sites.
+Sought-after commodities include copper, cobalt, nickel, manganese, lead, lithium, titanium, platinum, gold, and zinc.
+The ISA has signed exploration contracts for investigating three types of mineral resources:

 Polymetallic nodules contain rich concentrations of manganese, nickel, copper, and cobalt.
-They are found in abundance in the Clarion-Clipperton Zone (CCZ), a great abyssal plain as wide as the continental United States that lies 4,000 to 6,000 meters below the surface of the eastern Pacific Ocean.
-There, millions of the potato-size nodules are scattered on top of or half-embedded within the muddy bottom of the CCZ.
-Their exploitation would probably involve scraping 5 to 10 centimeters (2 to 4 inches) off the top of the abyssal plain, separating the nodules from the mud, pumping the nodules to a surface ship by means of a giant tube, and returning the water and fine particles through another tube.
+They are found in abundance in a few ocean basins, most notably the Clarion-Clipperton Zone (CCZ), a great abyssal plain as wide as the continental United States that lies 4,000 to 6,000 meters below the surface of the eastern Pacific Ocean.
+Billions of the potato-size nodules are scattered on top of or half-embedded within the muddy bottom of the CCZ.
+Their exploitation would probably involve scraping 5 to 10 centimeters (2 to 4 inches) off the top of the abyssal plain, separating the nodules from the mud, pumping the nodules to a surface ship by means of a giant tube, and returning the entrained water and fine particles through another tube.

-Underwater volcanic activity exists at depths of 1,000 to 4,000 meters, usually at tectonic plate boundaries.
-Hydrothermal vents on the seabed release superheated solutions with high concentrations of valuable minerals that precipitate out into polymetallic sulfides.
-Deposits formed by these eruptions, along with shallow subsurface deposits, could provide rich but modest-size areas for mineral exploitation.
-Operations would remove the sulfiderich deposits and return water and fine particles through a tube.
+Polymetallic sulfide deposits are found in areas of underwater volcanic activity and seafloor spreading, usually at depths of 1,000 to 4,000 meters.
+Deposits are often located near tectonic plate boundaries.
+Hydrothermal vents release superheated, mineral-rich solutions.
+As these solutions cool, the minerals precipitate out, forming towers on the seafloor with high concentrations of valuable minerals.
+Deposits formed by these eruptions, along with shallow subsurface deposits, could provide rich but moderately sized areas for mineral exploitation.
+Operations would remove the sulfide-rich deposits and return water and fine particles through a tube.

 Cobalt crusts (four ISA exploration contracts)